Magarasi

-Magarasi is a 2019 Indian-Tamil language television soap opera premiered on 21 October 2019 on Sun TV and it is available for worldwide streaming on Sun NXT.
+Magarasi (Translate: woman of elegance/graceful daughter-in-law) is a 2019-2023 Indian-Tamil language television soap opera that premiered on 21 October 2019 on Sun TV and ended on 1 July 2023.
+It is available for worldwide streaming on Sun NXT.
 The show is produced by Citram Studios.
-It stars Srithika Saneesh and SSR Aaryann in lead roles.
+It stars Divya Sridhar/ Srithika Saneesh and SSR Aaryann in lead roles.

 Plot

 Tamizh, a rich Chidambaram based IT employee leaves Haridwar with his child by train.
 When the train departs from Haridwar, Bharathi gets the train with the help of Tamizh.
 They both introduced themselves and Tamizh narrated his tragic love marriage life to Bharathi.
 Tamizh initially had left his joint family and refused to marry both of his cousins to marry Ragini, his colleague.
 This made his mother fall into a coma.
 But Ragini wanted to lead a luxurious life and spent all his money in vain.
 This leads to a big misunderstanding between them and they got separated.
 Bharathi introduced herself to Tamizh that she is from Haridwar, and will tell the rest on one fine day.
 She insists to travel with him until Chidambaram.
 There, by seeing Tamizh with the child and girl, his family thinks that Bharathi would be his wife.
-Everyone shows affection towards her.
+Everyone shows affection towards her and consider her as Magarasi of the family.
 She too tries to get Tamizh's mother up from the coma.
 And she succeeds in that too.
 This reduces the gap between Tamizh and his father.
 One day Tamizh gets to know that Bharathi is already married.

 Everyone starts to live like a single family.
 Though Bharathi mingled in the family, she is not happy and always feels that her position, affection, love from the family belong to another girl, Ragini.
 She attempts a couple of times to leave the home but does not succeed.

 One day, Tamizh's friend shows a trending video of Bharathi, who was chased by some henchmen of her uncle Pandian.
 So Tamizh insists Bharathi reveal the truth.
 Bharathi who was too rich lived with her husband Puvi.
 They both believed that helping the needy is the best way to reach God.
 But Pandian and his nephew Mithun showed her wrong accounts and manipulated her property.
 Puvi suspected them and informed Bharathi.
 But Bharathi blindly believed her uncle.
 When Bharathi identified their originality, they wanted to kill Bharathi and Puvi.
 In the event, Bharathi escaped and got a train to Chennai.

 Now at the present Tamizh and Bharathi become good friends and Tamizh helps Bharathi to save her property and Puvi.